bwack/C64-Saver-bwack/README.md

 # Changelog:

-- C64 Saver Throughhole 2.6, SMD 2.6 and Addon Board 1.4
+- C64 Saver 2.6 (THT+SMD) and Addon Board 1.4 ()
+  - Replaced 7n2002 with BC547/BC847 to fix the tolerance issues.
-  - Throughhole and SMD version with same symbol refrence names.
+  - Throughhole and SMD: same version numbers, same circuits, same reference numbers.
-  - Changed the LED circuits.
-The Red LED is switched by TL431 and Green by BC547.
+  - Red LED is switched by TL431 and Green by BC547/BC847.
   - Added LEDs to the Throughhole version.
 It was a challenge.
   - Fix: The Addon Board 1.3 had incorrect pinout for the 5V reg.
-  - I never tested the Addon Board 1.3, but thanks to Retroisten who sent me images and advicing me about he pinout, I'm very happy about it.
+  - I never tested the Addon Board 1.3, but thanks to Retroisten who sent. me images and advicing me about he pinout, I'm very happy about it.
 He also showed me that it does work, with the regulator hacked in.
 In this version 1.4 it is working.

-- C64 Saver 2.5 (SMD) ()
+- C64 Saver 2.5 (SMD) (2020-09-13)
   - Added fault LED and power LED
   - 0805 SMD resistors
   - SOT23-5 TL431 and NMOS